aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/archive-extraction-and-formats/extract-archive-different-passwords/_index.md

 ## What is “how to extract zip”?
 Extracting a ZIP archive means reading the compressed container and writing its contents to the file system.
 When the archive is password‑protected, you must also supply the correct password for each entry before the data can be decompressed.
 The process involves opening the archive, locating each entry, and streaming the uncompressed data to the desired location on disk.

-## Why Use Aspose.Zip for Password‑Protected Extraction?
+## Why use Aspose.Zip for password‑Protected extraction?
 Aspose.Zip offers a robust solution for extracting password‑protected ZIP files because it supports per‑entry passwords, multiple encryption algorithms, and high‑performance in‑memory processing.
 It eliminates the need for external tools, works across platforms, and integrates seamlessly with .NET applications, making it ideal for secure data handling scenarios.

 ### Quantified Benefits